 Friday

 Single-game sites Between 2 and 7 p.m.

 Doubleheader sites Between noon and 7 p.m., with 45 minutes allotted between games that includes 35 minutes of warm-up for teams in game two

 Sunday Between noon and 3 p.m.

 Quarterfinals

-Saturday Noon, 1, 2, or 3 p.m.
+Thursday Noon, 2:30, 5 or 7:30 p.m.
 (TV and the lacrosse committee will determine time slots for each quarterfinal.)

-Sunday Between noon and 3 p.m.
-(NOTE: Sunday games will only be considered in extenuating circumstances.)

 Game time(s) shall be established by the host institution within the time frames stated above.
-The opening-round games will be contested among the four lowest automatic-qualification teams (regardless of conference RPI) as determined by the committee.
-While the intent is to have the opening-round games hosted by the higher-seeded team that submits a bid and meets hosting requirements, geographic proximity may take precedent.
-Opening-round games will occur between 3 and 7 p.m. local (start time) Tuesday or between noon and 5 p.m. local (start time) Wednesday before the first round (Committee will determine).
 For those first-round games in which the host team is not a participant, consideration shall be given to a game time conducive to the participating teams and its fans.
 Institutions without lighted facilities are required to schedule the start time to allow a four-hour window for a daylight opportunity to play the game.
 Requests to deviate from those times listed above must be submitted in writing and approved by the NCAA Division I Women's Lacrosse Committee by May 1 and/or requested by TV partners.